Fuel your body through proven inputs—not motivation, not supplements, not trends. Real routines that compound into steady change over time.

 Disclaimer: I'm not a doctor or nutritionist.
 This content is for informational and entertainment purposes only.
 Always consult with a qualified healthcare professional before making changes to your diet or health routine, especially if you have any medical conditions or are taking medications.

 This isn't theory.
-The founder is a classic physique bodybuilder who lives these exact routines every single day.
+The founder is a physique bodybuilder who lives these exact routines every single day.

 No supplements can replace minerals.
 No biohack can replace morning light.
 No motivation can replace consistent strength work.